 However, dreaming of yummy meals and following through with a meal plan are two different stories.

 How to Be a Better Meal Planner – 5 Tips to Make it Easier

 1. Start simple

-3. Be Realistic
+3. Be realistic

-If you need to be at the school at 5 pm then dance at 6:30, you probably don’t have a lot of time to get dinner on the table.
+- If you need to be at the school at 5 pm then dance at 6:30, you probably don’t have a lot of time to get dinner on the table.
 If you are at home all day with a big open schedule, then sure, you have more time to work with.

 4. Write it down

 Be sure also to include your grocery list to avoid forgetting something while you’re out.
 This may seem so simple, but by the end of the week, you won’t remember what you had planned.

-5. Shop your stock
+5. Shop your pantry